 My doctor, an anesthesiologist, writes prescriptions for 125 tablets.
 This lasts 15 days.
 I signed a contract with him that basically says I will use the same pharmacy, I will not get meds from other physicians, and if I run out before the 15 days is up I just have to go without.
 I didn’t mind signing the contract at all, and I have abided by all the stipulations.
 I called him for a refill on Friday.
 No response.
 I called again on Saturday.
 No response.
 I called his home on Sunday.
 No response.
 On Sunday I took my last dose.
 I hate anything having this much control over me.
 I find it very demeaning to be so dependent on a bottle of pills.

 It was now Tuesday morning.
 I called the pharmacist and explained the situation.
-By 1:10 PM I had 8 methadone tablets.
-I took the entire dose at once all 8 tablets.
-Within 2 hours my muscles had stopped screaming, my head was beginning to clear, and the pain was lessening.
+By 1:10 PM I had eight methadone tablets.
+I took the entire dose at once all eight tablets.
+Within two hours my muscles had stopped screaming, my head was beginning to clear, and the pain was lessening.